tksh164/aprl-helper-scripts/README.md

     ![](docs/media/runaprl-gridview.gif)

-    > [!NOTE]
-    > The [Out-GridView](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-gridview) cmdlet available on Windows Desktop only.
+    **NOTE:** The [Out-GridView](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-gridview) cmdlet available on Windows Desktop only.
 The similar cmdlet for cross-platform version is provided by the [ConsoleGuiTools](https://www.powershellgallery.com/packages/Microsoft.PowerShell.ConsoleGuiTools) module in the PowerShell Gallery.

 ## License